10 Things You Should Always Do to Save Fuel

 3. Turn the air-conditioning off

-Please note that the lower the tire pressure of your car is, the more fuel the car needs to move it down the road.
-We recommend that you take 5 minutes every two weeks to check the tires and if you aren’t sure what pressure they should be, you can normally find the figures near the lock inside the driver’s door or drive to the nearest gas station and have your tyre pressures checked.
-You can even install the best tire pressure monitoring system for an easy tire pressure check up.
-By using this device, you will be informed whenever your car has tire pressure issue.
+Please note that the lower the tire pressure of your car is, the more fuel the car needs to move down the road.
+We recommend that you take 5 minutes every two weeks to check the tires and if you aren’t sure what pressure they should be, you can normally find the figures near the lock inside the driver’s door or drive to the nearest gas station and have your tire pressures checked.
+You can even install the best tire pressure monitoring system for an easy tire pressure check-up.
+By using this device, you will be informed whenever your car has a tire pressure issue.

 5. Don’t carry unnecessary weight

 Your car needs more fuel to move around more weight.
-So just as you wouldn’t wear a heavy backpack unless if you really had to, don’t leave stuff laying around in the boot of your car.
+So just as you wouldn’t wear a heavy backpack unless you had to, don’t leave stuff lying around in the boot of your car.
 The heavier the item, the more fuel your car will consume

 6. Don’t drive during rush hours